IGLADI/ELK-integration-project/README.md

 docker compose up setup
 ```

-Note that this should be run only once.
+Note that this should be run only once, and if you don't move the `elasticsearch/data` folder or move the volumes location this should already be good to go.

 If an error occurs due to the network try running this instead: